justiniso/AssertionChain/README.md

     )
     assert val == expected, message

-But having two repeat this every time you run a command can become very, very tedious.
-AssertionChain provides this API for performing incremental checks on each operations being executed in the chain, reducing the overhead of having to type all of this out.
+But having to repeat this every time you run a command can become very, very tedious.
+AssertionChain provides this API for performing incremental checks on each operation being executed in the chain, reducing the overhead of having to type all of this out.

 It is a simple utility for grouping related actions and ensuring each step succeeds.
 For instance, assume we have a